dotnet/docs-maui/docs/windows/deployment/overview.md

                               -TextExtension @("2.5.29.37={text}1.3.6.1.5.5.7.3.3", "2.5.29.19={text}")
     ```

-01. Query the certificate store for the certificate that was created.
-Use the following PowerShell:
+01. Use the following PowerShell command to query the certificate store for the certificate that was created:

     ```powershell
     Get-ChildItem "Cert:\CurrentUser\My" | Format-Table Subject, FriendlyName, Thumbprint